vesoft-inc/nebula-docs/docs-2.0/nebula-studio/deploy-connect/st-ug-deploy.md

 # Deploy Studio
 <!--
-Studio on Cloud can be used on Nebula Graph Cloud Service.
-When you create a Nebula Graph instance on Nebula Graph Cloud Service, Studio on Cloud is deployed automatically.
-For more information, see [Nebula Graph Cloud Service User Guide](https://cloud-docs.nebula-graph.com.cn/en/posts/manage-instances/dbaas-ug-connect-nebulastudio/).
+Studio on Cloud can be used on NebulaGraph Cloud Service.
+When you create a NebulaGraph instance on NebulaGraph Cloud Service, Studio on Cloud is deployed automatically.
+For more information, see [NebulaGraph Cloud Service User Guide](https://cloud-docs.nebula-graph.com.cn/en/posts/manage-instances/dbaas-ug-connect-nebulastudio/).
 For Docker-based and PRM-based Studio, you must deploy it.
 This article introduces how to deploy Docker-based and RPM-based Studio.
 -->

 This topic describes how to deploy Studio locally by RPM, DEB, tar package and Docker.